 Bridge Bio work at the intersection of genetic research and medicine to provide therapies for patients with a genetic disease.
 They use genome sequencing, molecular biology and patient information databases to target the mechanisms of genetic disease, including many rare and ultra-rare diseases.
 After targeting the known ‘drivers’ of a genetic disease, they aim to develop precision medicines to provide effective therapies for patients.
 Bridge Bio currently have three therapies in Phase III clinical trials, all of which target devastating rare diseases.

 Adamas Pharmaceuticals.
 Inc

 Adamas is a biopharmaceutical company that exists to lessen the burden of chronic neurological diseases that affect millions globally such as epilepsy, multiple sclerosis, Parkinson’s and Alzheimer’s.
 As there is limited understanding of how the human brain works as well as the causes of many of these conditions, they have been very difficult to treat.
 Therefore, Adamas has taken a new approach: researching time-dependent patterns in diseases to reshape the timing of medicines to maximise the effectiveness of treatments.
 They do this by studying patterns and pathway sequences and matching timing of drugs to suit these patterns.
 Adamas already have a commercially available drug for dyskinesia in Parkinson’s disease, and have a treatment for multiple sclerosis and epilepsy in their pipeline.

 Working in the biotechnology industry is not only extremely rewarding but also very exciting.
 Those looking for biotech jobs in California are more likely to be on the forefront of breakthroughs than anywhere else on the planet.

 Interested?
 Proclinical works with many biotechnology companies in California, from leading companies to the smaller specialist and start-up companies featured here.
-See here for our latest biotech jobs.
+Find out more about our biotechnology recruitment services.